 Michael Jordan, the world-famous athlete has spoken extensively about how perseverance and resilience in the face of challenges on and off the court have made him a winner.
 He has spent years advocating the importance of losing.

 Dr. Amanda Mintzer, a clinical psychologist at the Child Mind Institute stresses on why imperfections are necessary and how to tolerate them.
 She says, “The ability to tolerate imperfection—that something is not going exactly your way—is often times more important to learn than whatever the content subject is.”

-- Does counting till 10 help when you’re angry or do you need 90 more counts?
+- Does counting to 10 help when you’re angry or do you need 90 more counts?

 - What would you do if “your dog ate your project” on the day of its submission?

-- What do you do to avoid a situation which is likely to go aggressive or in bad books?
+- What do you do to avoid a situation which is likely to get aggressive?